 At around 9 AM, when Mont Blanc blew, it detonated with a force measured in thousands of tons of TNT, kilotons, units otherwise associated only with nuclear weapons.
 It’s said that the harbour floor was exposed.
 A huge tidal wave washed ashore, carrying all before it.
 Powerful shock waves propagated through the bedrock in all directions.
 Plates were knocked off of shelves 60 miles away, in Truro, and the boom was heard 135 miles away in Charlottetown, Prince Edward Island.
 North End Halifax, closest to the detonation, was all but destroyed.
 About two thousand were killed outright, and 9,000 more wounded, a great many with terrible eye damage from the shattered windows they’d been looking through when the shock wave hit.
 My own grandfather, a haberdasher, was in the basement of a stout stone building, checking inventory when the explosion came.
 Baffled, he wondered for a moment if somebody had dropped a packing crate upstairs.

-It was the largest man-made detonation in history prior to Hiroshima.
+It was the largest man-made detonation in history prior to Trinity.